 This is a challenging time for the whole of Local Government.
-The Council has faced a considerable reduction in central Government funding and emerging cost pressures from issues such as affordable housing.
+The Council has faced a considerable a reduction in central Government funding and emerging cost pressures from issues such as affordable housing.

-The overall underspend is most welcome at this time to help the Council build its reserves to manage the risks associated with the financial climate which currently grappling with, to build capacity it is to manage service reductions over the next year and fund future service developments.
+The overall underspend is most welcome at this time to help the Councils build its reserves to manage the risks associated with the financial climate which they are currently grappling with, to build capacity to manage service reductions over the next year and fund future service developments.